 Playing with Your Conure

 Conures love to dance.
-When they are excited or trying to mimic your movements, they will sway back and forth.
+When they’re excited or mimicking your movements, they’ll sway back and forth.
 You can turn on music and dance in front of them.
-Eventually, they will pick up your moves.
+Eventually, they’ll pick up the moves.

-To play with your conure, you can also toss around the toys.
-It will happily walk over to fetch it.
+To play with your conure, you can throw around the toys.
+A conure will happily walk over to fetch it.

 Ripping Things Up

-You can also make a fun mess with your bird.
+You can also make a fun mess with your pet parrot.
 Conures love to shred things.
-If you set up space on the floor to shred newspaper, you can have fun ripping and tearing it along with your feathered buddy.
+If you set up space on the floor to shred newspaper, you can have fun ripping and tearing it together.

 How to Stop Your Conure from Biting

-Conures do have a nasty habit of biting.
-This is especially prominent in:
+Conures do have a habit of biting, especially:

 - Young conures

-- Conures that have trauma from being rehomed
+- Conures that have endured trauma from being rehomed

-- Every time the conure bites at you, gently tap its beak and tell it “no.”
+- Every time that a conure bites at you, gently tap its beak and tell it “no.”

-- Refuse to give it attention for about a minute.
+- Refuse to give it attention for a few minutes.

-- Present your hand to the bird once again.
+- Present your hand to them once again.

-- If the parrot bites at you again, tap its beak, tell it “no,” and ignore it.
+- If your conure bites at you again, tap its beak, tell it “no,” and ignore it.

-This may take a few tries over several days.
-However, the conure will eventually learn this behavior is not acceptable.
+This may take several tries over 1-2 weeks, but it’ll eventually learn that this behavior isn’t acceptable.

 How To Tame A Conure Parrot

-- Giving the bird a safe, calm area to rest, like in its cage
+- Giving them a safe, calm area to rest, like in its cage

-- Spending 2-3 hours of consistent time with it each day
+- Spending 2-3 hours of consistent time with them each day

-You also want to get your conure parrot used to your hands and your touch:
+You need to get your conure parrot used to your hands and touch, so: